kroxiksut/django-152fz-consent/docs/consent/en/invariants.md

 ## Subject invariants

-- authorized and anonymous entities supported;
+- authenticated and anonymous subjects are supported;
 - anonymous consents can be linked to the user after login;
-- Anonymous revocation is controlled by a separate policy and is not enabled implicitly.
+- anonymous revocation is controlled by a separate policy and is not enabled implicitly.

 ## Transport invariants